 8. Autofill

-- If a manager finishes the auction with spaces in their team, those spaces will be autofilled by charts and graphs at a value of £0.5m per player.
+Conventional, domestic autofill rules will not be applied.
+If a manager finishes the auction with spaces in their team, those spaces will be filled after the auction at the chairman’s discretion.

-- The manager with the highest bid can choose which player to sign from the six in the pack.
+- The manager with the highest bid can choose which player to sign from the seven in the pack.
 Bramble rules apply.

 - If one of the players in the pack has already been signed by another manager (Manager B), either from a previous pack or after a routine bid, the manager who bought the pack (Manager A) can compulsory purchase that player for the value paid for the pack.
 Manager B will either make or lose money from the sale depending on how much they initially paid for the player.